Recently in WP6-Dissemination Category

 |

-The WOMBAT workshop will organize its second workshop in St Malo, France, September 22-23, 2009 noon-to-noon, just before RAID 2009.
+The WOMBAT project will organize its first open workshop in St Malo, France, September 22-23, 2009 noon-to-noon, just before RAID 2009.
 Attendance will be limited to 45 researchers.
 Additional information will be announced here.

 Lecture at ZISC by Marc Dacier from Symantec